PCB Routing Guidelines for DDR4 Memory Devices

 In contrast, the fly-by topology allows for easy routing and provides the best signal integrity.
 However, fly-by topology—with one layer of in-line RAM devices—requires more space.
 Ultimately, deciding which of these options is best for your layout is dependant on the need for your device.

 When setting up the routing for your PCB design, always route the same net group on the same layer.
 Use 45o angles rather than 90o corners and avoid T-junctions for your critical nets and clocks.
 Do not route RAM signals closer than 0.025 inches to PCI or system clocks and make sure your routing stays a minimum of 30 mils away from the reference plane and void edges.
 In addition, maintain the distance between the system reset signals and other signals.

 Spacing and Length Matter

 DDR4 SDRAM require shorter routes and correct spacing for optimal timing and best signal integrity.
 Always avoid routing two signal layers next to each other and route signal lines over a solid reference plane.
 As you build your routing plan, avoid routing signal lines over voids or reference plane splits.

-Any signals related to the memory interface should route between the appropriate GND or power layers.
+Any signals related to the RAM interface should route between the appropriate GND or power layers.
 Route the DQ, DQS, and DM signals within a given byte-lane group on the same layer to reduce or eliminate layer to layer transmission velocity differences.
 Because the clock signal must have a longer propagation delay than the DQS signal, the clock signal trace must have a longer length than the longest DQS trace for DIMMs.
 Differential clock lines have higher resistance to noise as well as other negative impacts on signal integrity.

 Strong routing software will help you to ensure that any signal intensive design can run smoothly